 UTM parameters (sometimes called UTM codes) are specific text strings that you can append to URLs that allow you track those URLs when they get clicked on.
 UTM parameters make Google Analytics pick up on the data in the code and log it with the pageview.
 The resulting data is visible in Google Analytics, meaning you can track traffic in terms of where it came from and how it got to you.

 Google will track traffic with cookies – but UTMs let you overwrite standard Google tracking with your own, custom tracking, tailored with parameters that exactly fit your needs.
+You can customize to a point where you make your own custom UTM parameters.

 Tag your URLs with UTMs and Google will tell you where your traffic came from, which campaign it’s a part of and the route it took to reach you, as well as information about exactly where on a screen your visitors clicked and which keywords were effective.